haresfaiez/haresfaiez.github.io/_posts/2016-09-29-refactoring-the-small-blocks-soon.md

 ---
 layout: post
-title:  "Refactoring the small block soon"
+title:  "Refactoring the small blocks early"
 date:   2016-09-29 22:47:43 +0100
 categories: Software, Refactoring
 tags: featured
 ---

-This week, I am working on 'The Gilded Rose' refactoring kata proposed by Industrial Logic.
+This week, I am working on 'The Gilded Rose' refactoring Kata proposed by Industrial Logic.
-My mission was to make a complex piece of code clear and easier to extend.
+The goal of the Kata is to make a complex piece of code clear and easier to extend.

-I needed to take my first step.
-But, from where?

-My first strategies were holistic.
+My first strategies toward this task were holistic.
 I started with something like
 'Remove all nested conditionals', 'Move accesses to that field to that class'.
-In a previous similiar situation,
-I started with the decision to 'Replace all arrays with classes' where every entry designare a class.

 I was focusing on code smells instead of the knowledge expressed through the code.
 I was trying to take away one code smell at a time.